By continuing to browse this site, you consent to the use of cookies detailed in ourPrivacy Policy

 Chateau La Lagune, 1999

-Haut Medoc, 3rd Growth Classification, bordeaux
+Haut Medoc, 3rd Growth Classification, Bordeaux

 A 1999 vintage Bordeaux Wine from Chateau La Lagune.
 The 1999 La Lagune reveals aromas of sweet and sour cherries, cedar, and balsam wood with toasty oak in the background.
 Medium-bodied, elegant, and refreshing.